muktharamesh20/61040-portfolio/assignments/assignment1.md

 ### Selected
 1. *Taking Better Notes in Lecture*
     - Sometimes the teacher moves too quickly and I can't take notes.
 Sometimes I can take notes but my focus is writing everything down, not absorbing what's being said.
 Additionally, some students face the dilemna between handwriting notes which is better for retention, and typing which is faster.
-    - I know that this is a serious problem, as me and my friends have talked about it.
-It's also a reason that sometimes students skip lecture (even though it's a good time to ask questions) because lecture isn't useful if you can't absorb the material and record what you learned.
+I know that this is a serious problem, as me and my friends have talked about it.
+It's also a reason that sometimes students skip lecture because lecture isn't useful if you can't absorb the material and record what you learned.
 I think I also have an interesting insight into this that could make a really cool solution.
 It could be a little more difficult that other problems that I could address, but I think it would be exciting and very useful to solve for many college and high school students.
      - Stakeholders: User (Student/Note-taker), Teachers (The person whose class the user is taking notes in), Parents (The parents of the user)
         - Student: The student is directly affected.
 Poorer notes lead to more stress, more time to review for tests, and less comprehension and retention.
 This could also lead to lower test scores, and some students even skipping lecture because they don't think it's useful.
         - Teacher/Lecturer: Students might appear disengaged if they're struggling to take notes.
 They also might appear in office hours more often, and need more help.
         - Parents/Guardians: They might worry about academic performance and study habits of their student, and might feel stressed as well.
 A solution that helps their kid study would make them feel better.

-2. *Group Planning is a hassle for Travelling*
+2. *Group Planning is a Hassle When Travelling*
     - This is an issue for both travelling with friends and with family.
 Sometimes making specific plans at the place gets delayed/forgotten until the last possible moment, or perhaps more vocal people get their plans in while other people don't.
 Sometimes the organizer gets the most say in events, which the rest of the people don't like.
 Both of these problems have happened with both family and friend trips for me, and it causes unhappiness and sometimes wasted money.
 I think that this is a good problem to solve because it makes sure everyone is happy with the trip, or at least has a say.
 It might save time as well, and you might be able to book earlier if people don't keep forgetting to figure out what they're doing.
 I think that this is a widespread problem and it can be serious because you're spending a lot of money and want to make sure everyone is happy.
     - Stakeholders:
         - Trip Organizer:  Usually there is one person taking the lead in organizing the trip.
 They might have to repetitively send out texts to get events to work together.
 They could feel stressed, overwhelmed, or frusterated if the group preferences are unclear or conflicting